leon3s/socknet/README.md

 <!-- ## Take a look at our get started and documentation on [socknet.io](http://socknet.io) -->

 ## Overview
-Socknet hook any socket.io application for allow you to use joi validation schema before calling your all your events
+Socknet hook any socket.io like library that allow you to use joi validation schema before calling your all your events.

 It&apos;s inspired by react component declaration style for event creation focusing on lisibility, modularity and security.
 Fully compatible with socket.io client it works on every platform,